UniGame: Turning a Unified Multimodal Model Into Its Own Adversary: Experiments

 \Cref{tab:vs_embed} shows the comparison between the embedding-only and decoder-constrained adversarial perturbations under matched settings.
 For embedding-only baselines, we apply perturbations directly in the visual token space without decoding, using cosine similarity constraints to prevent excessive token drift.
 The strongest embedding baseline incorporating adversarial perturbations, token-space cosine constraints, and buffer replay achieves $80.2\%$ accuracy on VQAv2, representing a modest $+0.7\%$ improvement over the SFT baseline.
 In contrast, our decoder-constrained approach forces perturbations to pass through the model's native decoder, rendering adversarial tokens into realistic images before evaluation.
 Notably, even \emph{without} CLIP filtering, decoding alone improves accuracy to $81.5\%$ ($+2.0\%$ over SFT and $+1.3\%$ over embedding perturbation), demonstrating that on-manifold constraints are inherently superior to token-space constraints.
 When we apply cosine similarity constraints in the decoded image feature space, performance further increases to $82.2\%$.
 Replacing feature-level cosine with CLIP's text-image semantic matching yields $82.7\%$, validating that semantic constraints outperform purely geometric ones.

-This ablation reveals three key insights: (i) the embedding-level perturbations can only leverage weak adversarial signals ($+0.7\%$) because they operate in an abstract space disconnected from visual semantics; (ii) decoder constraints enforce on-manifold perturbations, yielding stronger adversarial training ($+2.0\%$); (iii) using CLIP to maintain semantics further amplifies gains by ensuring adversarial samples remain semantically consistent with the query text.
-Together, these components establish a principled framework for self-adversarial training in UMMs.
+We further ablate the perturber and hard-sample buffer capacity.
+For the perturber, a 3-layer MLP (83.4\%) outperforms both the 2-layer variant (82.8\%) and the deeper 4-layer variant (81.2\%), indicating that moderate capacity best balances expressiveness.
+For the buffer, a size of 50 yields the best accuracy (83.4\%), while smaller sizes of 30 (83.1\%) and 10 (82.5\%) provide insufficient diversity.
+Key insights: (i) the embedding-level perturbations can only leverage weak adversarial signals ($+0.7\%$) because they operate in an abstract space disconnected from visual semantics; (ii) decoder constraints enforce on-manifold perturbations, yielding stronger adversarial training ($+2.0\%$); (iii) using CLIP to maintain semantics further amplifies gains by ensuring adversarial samples remain semantically consistent with the query text.
+Together, these components establish a principled framework for self-play training in UMMs.